 The whole purpose of the gift closet is to spread out the cost and stress of purchasing a large number of gifts over an extended period of time.

-When you are filling your gift closet, those people are still in your thoughts as you choose your items.
+When you fill your gift closet, those people are still in your thoughts as you choose your items.
 It’s the same thing, only you are saving money doing it.
 That does not by any means take the love out of a gift.

 Paying full price shows no more love than paying half price.